-Applying for a business visa in New Zealand
+Applying for a Business Visa in New Zealand

 About New Zealand

 There are a number of reasons you would want to apply for a business visa in New Zealand.
-New Zealand is a small Island nation consisting of two Islands divided by a 22km stretch of water and is similar in landmass to Great Britain or Japan, but with a population of just over 4.7 million people.
+New Zealand is a small Island nation consisting of two Islands divided by a 22km stretch of water and is similar in landmass to Great Britain or Japan, but with a population of just over 5.4 million people.

 It's gloriously un-crowded, picturesque and has some of the world's most spectacular landscapes; from vast mountain ranges, steaming volcanoes to sweeping coastlines.
 It is a natural playground for thrill seekers and adventurers.

-Auckland is New Zealand's largest city and a busy hub with some 1.4 million people.
+Auckland is New Zealand's largest city and a busy hub with some 1.5 million people.
 It is located close to beautiful beaches, with outstanding food, wine and shopping.
 It has sunny climate and a diverse culture with a strong Polynesian presence.

 The capital, Wellington, is nestled between a sparkling harbour and rolling hills.
 As New Zealand's capital city it is home to the NZ government and many corporate businesses.
 It is renowned for its arts, heritage, culture and native beauty.
-Wellington city has a population of 250,000 people.
+Wellington city has a population of 220,000 people.

-Traditionally known as the Garden City, Christchurch city has a population of around 380,000 and is an eclectic mix of historic elegance with a contemporary culture.
+Traditionally known as the Garden City, Christchurch city has a population of around 415,000 and is an eclectic mix of historic elegance with a contemporary culture.
 Situated against the Port Hills it is the gateway to the scenic South Island and has been described by Lonely Planet as a "vibrant city in transition, coping resiliently and creatively.”
 Christchurch's energy and innovation is evident wherever you go as the city bounces back after the Canterbury Earthquakes of 2010 and 2011.

 Compared to most countries, New Zealand offers a great work/life balance and is an ideal place to immigrate to and to set up or buy a business (to do this you will need to apply for a business visa in New Zealand first).

 According to the OECD survey of 36 of the most advanced economies, New Zealand performs “exceptionally well” for overall well-being.
-New Zealand is continually ranked within the top two countries that are the easiest to do business in.
+New Zealand is continually ranked within the top three countries that are the easiest to do business in.
 The UN ranks New Zealand seventh out of 187 countries on its latest Human Development Index.

 New Zealand’s education and health care is world-class.
 It’s economy has weathered the global financial crisis particularly well and it has great connections with the Asia-Pacific markets making New Zealand a great option for buying or setting up a business.